towwell/slate/source/index.html.md

 quantity_available | Quantity available for fulfilment
-quantity_committed | Quantity assigned to sales orders but picking has not started quantity_backorder | Quantity that is not available and needed for order fulfilment quantity_onshelf | Quantity that is currently physically on shelving (Not picked yet) quantity_onfulfill | Quantity that is reserved for order but fulfilment process has not started
+quantity_committed | Quantity assigned to sales orders but picking has not started quantity_backorder | Quantity that is not available and needed for order fulfilment quantity_onshelf | Quantity that is currently physically on shelving but not picked yet quantity_onfulfill | Quantity that is reserved for order but fulfilment process has not started